Mutuerz/Sudoku/README.md

 # Sudoku
 This software is capable of resolving any sodoku

-Credits algo to JhonCorro :V
+Credits also to JhonCorro :V